Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Existence of Equilibria on Different Graphs

-The SPCGs are highly combinatoric in nature as it require countering the others' strategies, rendering them more challenging to solve compared to conventional TOPs.
-In \cite{murray2020prize}, authors proposed a game where the agents reserve their full routes between $s$ and $d$ in a leader-follower manner.
+The state space of an SPCOG is exponential in the number of agents as one must find a best response to the others' strategies, while a single agent's state space is factorial in the number of nodes.
+In~\cite{murray2020prize}, authors proposed a game where the agents reserve their full routes between $s$ and $d$ in a leader-follower manner.
 The \textit{Stackelberg} response of an agent in \fix{leader-follower formulation} is to choose the \textit{optimal} route during its turn by excluding the prizes on previously reserved routes by the senior agents.
-In contrast, SPCG is a simultaneous-move game in which no agent can reserve a tour; meaning, any pre-determined tour of an agent can be intercepted by another during the current or a future stage of the game.
+In contrast, SPCOG is a simultaneous-move game in which no agent can reserve a tour; meaning, any agent can intercept another agent's pre-determined tour during the current or a future stage of the game.
+This induces uncertainty about the agents' actions causing the game significantly more challenging to solve compared to the Stackelberg variant.

-According to Nash's existence theorem, there is at least one Nash equilibrium in the mixed-strategies in an SPCG, since the number of agents and the action space is finite.
-However, a more interesting question is whether an SPCG played on an arbitrary graph possesses a pure Nash equilibrium (PNE)?
+According to Nash's existence theorem, there is at least one Nash equilibrium in the mixed-strategies in an SPCOG, since the number of agents and the action space is finite.
+However, a more interesting question is whether an SPCOG played on an arbitrary graph possesses a pure Nash equilibrium (PNE)?
 We will show that the answer to this question depends on the structure of the graph and the prize distribution.
 Here we only focus on a single realization of prizes; $\mathbf{p}^0(\omega_u) \sim \times_{u \in \mathcal{N}} \omega_u$, without re-population.